 The City of San Diego purchases 85 to 90 percent of its water, which is imported from Northern California and the Colorado River.
 An adequate and reliable water supply is vital for the future of San Diego.
-The Public Utilities Department is actively pursuing ways to increase our water supply and our options.
-This includes maximizing all local alternatives and reaching out to regional partners.
+The Public Utilities Department actively pursues ways to increase our water supply and our options.
+This includes maximizing all local alternatives, collaborating with other agencies and reaching out to regional partners.
+Activities include planning and protecting the City's resources to support a safe and sustainable water supply.

-Programs the City is focusing on to help increase water supply include Pure Water San Diego, water conservation, recycled water, groundwater and desalination.
+Programs the City is focusing on to help increase water supply include Pure Water San Diego, water conservation and recycled water.
 Below is additional water supply information, including long-range planning, water management plans, groundwater exploration and desalination.

 - San Pasqual State of the Basin Report Update, September 2015